pacosalasv/DRH_Addons_Audit-Support/README.md

 ## Who is it for?

-Add-ons Audit is designed for:
+DRH - Add-ons Audit is designed for:

 - Blender users with many installed add-ons
 - Artists who work across multiple Blender setups